Mid-credits and post-credits scenes in the Marvel Cinematic Universe

 Mid-credits and post-credits scenes have been used in various Marvel Cinematic Universe (MCU) media, since the beginning of the franchise with the 2008 film Iron Man.
 The use of such scenes as a whole has changed movie-goer expectations, and has received both praise and criticism.
 Individual scenes have been widely discussed, ranked, and criticized.
-In some cases, MCU films have multiple mid-credits and post-credits scenes, and MCU television series have employed them after some episodes.
-As of Ant-Man and the Wasp: Quantumania (2023), the MCU has featured 73 post-credits scenes across 41 properties.
+In some cases, MCU films have multiple mid-credits and post-credits scenes, or excluded them entirely, and MCU television series have employed them after some episodes.
+As of The Fantastic Four: First Steps (2025), the MCU has featured 88 post-credits scenes across 51 properties.

-History
+Background

-The first post-credits scene involving Marvel Comics characters occurred prior to the MCU, in the 2006 film X-Men: The Last Stand, showing Charles Xavier / Professor X to be alive after his apparent death by the hands of the Phoenix earlier in the film.
+The first post-credits scene involving Marvel Comics characters occurred prior to the MCU, in the 2003 film Daredevil, showing the previously defeated villain Bullseye in a hospital bed, managing to impale a fly with a syringe.
+Another noted pre-MCU post-credits scene was in the 2006 film X-Men: The Last Stand, showing Charles Xavier / Professor X to be alive after his apparent death by the hands of the Phoenix earlier in the film.
 This has been described as "Marvel's first post-credit scene".